An introduction about who you are, what you do for a living and how you got into photography.

 What were the things you did to get better at photography?

-Your favourite shot of yours up till now and its details
+Your favorite shot of yours up till now and its details

 What is your favourite type of photography?